budgefeeney/amixtureofmusings/posts/2016-05-19-associated-types-and-haskell.md

 The solution to this to allow the implementation of `GameState` to additionally specify the particular type in the `Player` family to use.

-To this this we use the `TypeFamilies` extension to associate a `Player` type with the implementation.
+To this this we use the `TypeFamilies` extension.

 First we alter our type-class to add a type placeholder called `PlayerType`